 More elegant then opulent, the glass and steel enclosed octagonal Cellarium is a small room within the cave that can be temperature controlled for guests preferences.
 Guests sit at a table made of wood from a specific Monkeypod Tree from Hawaii (a hardwood tree that develops an extremely wide canopy).

-While Petite Sirah is not a varietal that Philippe focuses on or is known for, he was already familiar with the tiny block of Petite Sirah on the property and welcomed the opportunity to make wine from it.
+While Petite Sirah is not a variety that Philippe focuses on or is known for, he was already familiar with the tiny block of Petite Sirah on the property and welcomed the opportunity to make wine from it.
 The 2012 Phase V Petite Sirah shows darker violet in the glass with a hue that is both purple and dark red.
 A sweetness of fruit complemented by pretty floral aromas and sweet dessert spices.
 As the wine breathes additional aromas comes forth similar to stewed prunes.
-There is a dense mid palate with noticeable and surprisingly softer tannins (this is a varietal that can sometimes produce coarse grippy tannins).
+There is a dense mid palate with noticeable and surprisingly softer tannins (this is a variety that can sometimes produce coarse grippy tannins).
 Drinks very well by itself and as a young wine.

 The 2013 Phase V Cabernet Sauvignon is dark ruby red in the glass and shows a perceptible gravelly or dusty note on the aromatics with a hint of sage.
 Dark fruit driven aromatics show – plum along with darker berries and blackberry.
 This is a well layered wine that features a density of both flavor and structure on the palate.
 Dryer, somewhat chalky but not overly coarse tannins persist for some time.
 These make for a very pleasing mouth feel.